Driver TS Parameters: Mmd & Mms

 Click here to read more about Thiele Small Parameters: Fs (Free Air Resonance)

-We’ve mentioned this before, and just to hammer the point home here, you really, really should be aware now that all driver parameters are dependent on each other.
+As with all Thiele-Small parameters, Mms interacts with other factors like BL, Cms, and cone stiffness.
 The fact that cone weight, voice coil geometry, magnet strength, cone stiffness all interact and affect each other in both positive and negative ways means that any speaker design always has some compromises.
 Some might call this optimisation – a driver specifically designed for the best sub-bass response will sacrifice mid and upper bass response.

-To get lower frequencies for better bass, you will use a heavier stiffer cone.
-Whilst in theory, for lower resonant frequency you can keep increasing the cone mass, the drawback often be lower efficiency, and to counter this you need a stronger magnet, and also a longer voice coil for better motor strength.
+Lower bass frequencies require a heavier, stiffer cone.
+However, increasing Mms reduces efficiency, which must be countered with a stronger magnet and a longer voice coil to maintain performance..
 Its unsurprising that in many instances, a compromise is settled on, which balances efficiency, resonant frequency, and cost.